Billiam/cncjs-pendant-streamdeck-docs/content/docs/tips/index.md

 ### Toggle button

 Here's an example of two buttons occupying the same space, with only one visible at a time.
-This gives the impression of having a button a different "on" and "off" state.
+This gives the impression of having a button with different "on" and "off" state.

 Set the [`if`]({{< ref "variables#conditions" >}}) value for each button to something some mutually-exclusive condition, and use a nested array in place of a button id in the scene to display both buttons in the same